If you had a go doing our 'Where am I? Quiz last week you may like to see the answers.

 5. Hurst Road on seafront near the Bowls Club

-Former home of Montague Dawson RSMA, FRSA (1895–1973) a British painter who was renowned as a maritime artist.
+Former home of Montague Dawson RSMA, FRSA (1895–1973) a British painter who was renowned as a maritime artist, and an official WW2 artist.
 His most famous paintings depict sailing ships, usually clippers or warships of the 18th and 19th centuries.
 (For more information, please click here.)

 In later years, the house next door (now flats) was the home of Giusseppe Lund an internationally recognised metal street art sculptor & architectural metalsmith.
 Giusseppe created many pieces of street art, the most prestigious being the Queen Mother Gate at Hyde Park on Park Lane.